d-one/brick-by-brick/README.md

 3. Make sure the `Single user access` is under your name
 4. Click on `Create Cluster`

-# Building a Data Pipeline in Databricks
-## Configuring the Notebooks
+# 3 Notebooks - the medallion architecture
-1. Go to the notebook `Bronze` and follow the instructions.
+Go to the following notebooks and follow the instructions:
+1. `Bronze`.
-2. Go to the notebook `Silver` and follow the instructions.
+2. `Silver`
-3. Go to the notebook `Gold` and follow the instructions.
+3. `Gold`

+# Creating the Workflow